-Credits: 4 Offered Spring Semester Prerequisites: CSCI111
+Credits: 4 Offered Spring Semester Prerequisites: A "C-" or higher in CSCI111

-This course covers some of the more advanced topics of Java 2 Standard Edition and Java 2 Enterprise Edition.
-Topics covered include Java integration to databases (JDBC), Object Serialization, Exception handling, Advanced GUI development with Swing components, and multi-threaded applications.
-This course does NOT cover Servlets, JavaServer Pages, or Enterprise JavaBeans, as they are covered in CT262.
+This course covers some of the more advanced topics of Java Standard Edition.
+Topics covered include Java integration to databases (JDBC), Generics, Collections, Object Serialization, Network Sockets, Advanced GUI development with Swing components, and multi-threaded applications.
+This course does NOT cover Servlets, JavaServer Pages, or Enterprise JavaBeans as they are covered in CT262.